5 Small Things that Can Lead to Daily Progress

 I also take time to be grateful for how far I’ve come.
 While this advice might seem “woo-woo” or flippant, I’ve found it to be the most important, because gratitude keeps me motivated and moving forward, even on the most difficult days.

 So how about you?
-Do you have a morning routine, evening routine, or both?
 What “small things” do you use to create big change in your life?
-Let’s talk about it in the comments below.
+Please share in the comments.